 The first Dragonwell harvest of the year is generally the most prized.
 This is referred to as pre-Qingming as the tea is made before tomb sweeping day (April 4th or 5th).
 Many tea sellers will sell pre-orders of this tea before the leaves are even taken off the bushes.
 For this reason, the early budding cultivar Longjing #43 is often favored over classic varieties.

-Leaves that are destined to become Dragonwell are roasted within a few hours after plucking.
-As they are heated on the wok-like roaster the tea maker firmly but gently presses them against with sides of the pan.
-Repeating this step many times effectively folds the leaves into a sword shape.
-Although this step was traditionally done by hand, machines are often used now in order to increase production.
+Leaves that are destined to become Dragonwell are roasted within a few hours after plucking to halt oxidation.
+As they are heated on the wok the tea maker firmly but gently presses them against with sides of the pan.
+Repeating this step many times effectively folds the leaves into a sword shape while also removing any residual moisture.
+Although this step was traditionally done by hand, machines are often used now to increase production.

-Eric from Tea Geek posted a great video of his experience making Dragonwell in Hangzhou last year.
+Eric from Tea Geek posted a great video of his experience making Dragonwell in Hangzhou.